 Some people will just be able to stop, gain control or reduce.
-There is so much information out there.
-But it’s hard to know who to listen to.
+There is so much information out there on how to stop drinking, but it’s hard to know who and what to listen to.

-When I wanted to make a change, I was lucky there was a great trainer and therapist in my life that had already spotted me coming a mile off, so they were ready for the call.
+When I wanted to make a change and find help to stop drinking, I was lucky there was a great trainer and therapist in my life that had already spotted me coming a mile off, so they were ready for the call.
 Also, in some weird way I was trying to help myself.
 The want was there, I wanted my life to be different I just didn’t know how.

 Yes, you can read books, do courses and learn from people.
 Obviously, they are all good things to do.
 But none of it matters unless you are willing to do something about it and try things.
 And that’s the bit where people get stuck.